jdamata/k8vault/README.md

 ## Known Issues
 - K8vault doesn't support Windows Credential Manager due to the maximum password length of 127 characters.
-- We currently store the actively used kubeconfig in ~/.kube/config.
+- We store the actively used kubeconfig in ~/.kube/config.
 It would be better if nothing neeeded to be dropped into the filesystem.
 Something like a base64 encoded kubeconfig stored as an environment variable might work.
 Currently kubectl doesn't support this.
-More info here: https://github.com/kubernetes/kubectl/pull/590
+More info here: https://github.com/kubernetes/kubernetes/issues/93346